Wooden Crosses

 Cutout crosses

 One thing that scrollers tend to do is use thinner material when they are cutting more complex designs.
 So the cross on the left above might be cut out of typical 4/4” material (3/4” thick), the two others would probably be cut out of ¼” thick hardwood plywood or Luan plywood.
-The same would hold true if using a handheld jigsaw or even a coping saw to cut it out.
+The same would hold if using a handheld jigsaw or even a coping saw to cut it out.

 One key to cutting intricate designs in hardwood plywood is to buy plywood that has a thick face veneer.
 Another important key is how the wood is cut.
 The surface facing up will tend to splinter along the cut line, from the friction of the saw blade passing through it.
 This splintering can be limited by covering the surface of the plywood with painter’s tape before cutting.
-It is also good to flip the plywood and the pattern over, cutting from the back side.
+It is also good to flip the plywood and the pattern over, cutting from the backside.
 That way, the splintering will be hidden against the wall.

 Adding Additional Adornment

 Some people like to add additional adornment to their cross, usually with a simpler cross style, rather than the more complex cutouts shown above.
 This adornment can consist of cordage, giving the appearance of tying the two pieces together.
 Another popular addition is to add four large spikes, two overlapping horizontally and two overlapping vertically, forming a cross on top of the cross.
-These are usually attached to the base cross with wire, run through small holes drilled in the cross.
+These are usually attached to the base cross with wire, and run through small holes drilled in the cross.

-Another way adornment can be added to the cross is to cut out another slightly smaller cross out of another type of wood and gluing it over the original.
+Another way adornment can be added to the cross is to cut out another slightly smaller cross out of another type of wood and glue it over the original.
 This can be combined with a fancier, scrolled cross, where the back cross is simple and the overlaid one is scroll cut to provide a fancy design.

 The same thing can be done with other symbolism that might mean something to the owner of the cross.
 A musician who plays in the church worship team might appreciate a cross that has a music staff overlaid on it.
 A married couple might appreciate one that has intertwined wedding rings out of wood attached to it.
 A family name, made out of wood letters could adorn the living room of a home.

-Reverse cutout Cross
+Reverse Cutout Cross

 The same basic technique can be used to make a reverse cutout, where the shape of the cross is cut out of a solid piece of wood, leaving the wood in place.
 This works especially well with reclaimed wood, such as barn wood or wood that is salvaged from replacing a cedar privacy fence.